telerik/report-server-docs/implementer-guide/user-management/users.md

 -   *All Tasks* - the permission applies to all tasks.

 -   *Specific Task* - the permission applies to a specific task.

+-   *All Data Alerts* - the permission applies to all data alerts.

+-   *Specific Data Alert* - the permission applies to a specific data alert.

 ### Targets